 Portmanteau Couple Name: Tends to happen to the more popular couples; e.g Chris Hollins + Ola Jordan = Cola.
 They even had matching "Team Cola" t-shirts made up once the name started to catch on.

-Replacement Scrappy: Aleisha Dixon replacing Arlene Philips as a judge was met with some controversy - that the BBC were discriminating against older women on TV.
-Aleisha did manage to get Rescued from the Scrappy Heap for some, proving to be a good and fair judge.
-Perhaps in response t the controversy, when Aleisha left to host Britain's Got Talent, her replacement was then-43 year old Darcey Bussell.
+Replacement Scrappy: Alesha Dixon replacing Arlene Philips as a judge was met with some controversy - that the BBC were discriminating against older women on TV.
+Alesha did manage to get Rescued from the Scrappy Heap for some, proving to be a good and fair judge.
+Perhaps in response to the controversy, when Alesha left to become a judge on Britain's Got Talent, her replacement was then-43 year old Darcey Bussell.

 Romance on the Set: A number of celebs have ended up in relationships with their professionals.
 They haven't tended to last and it's become somewhat of a Running Gag to the British media.
 When Kimberley Walsh appeared on the Jonathan Ross Show to promote her season on the show, he was indignant that none of that season's contestants were having affairs.